Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 The National Inquiry on Missing and Murdered Indigenous Women and Girls was established to examine systemic causes of all forms of violence against Indigenous women and girls.

-On June 3, 2019, the National Inquiry released its final report including 231 Calls for Justice to combat violence and the murder of Indigenous women and girls in Canada.
+On June 3, 2019, the National Inquiry released its final report including 231 Calls for Justice to combat violence and the murder of Indigenous women, girls and 2S+ people in Canada.

-An Alberta Joint Working Group formed to examine the National Inquiry’s final report and develop recommendations for Alberta.
-The joint working group delivered its final report, 113 Pathways to Justice, to the Alberta government in January 2022.
+The Alberta Joint Working Group was formed to examine the National Inquiry’s final report and develop recommendations for Alberta.
+The joint working group delivered its final report, 113 Pathways to Justice, to Alberta's government in January 2022.

 Government initiatives